Peter Nyoni

-Tsietsi Peter Nyoni (born 1 January 1966) is a South African politician and a member of the African National Congress (ANC) who currently serves as the Deputy Director-General for the Mpumalanga Provincial Government.
+Tsietsi Peter Nyoni (born 1 January 1966) is a South African politician and a member of the African National Congress (ANC) who last served as the Deputy Director-General for the Mpumalanga Provincial Government.
 He previously served as one of the executive directors for the Mpumalanga Human Settlements Department until he was removed in 2013 from the position by then Premier David Mabuza.
 He was appointed to head the Department of Co-operative Governance and Traditional Affairs in the province in August 2016 until February 2020 when current Premier Refilwe Mtsweni-Tsipane made him the provincial government's Deputy Director-General.

 Political career

 Nyoni is a senior member of the ANC in Mpumalanga, having served as its regional deputy chairperson in the eHlanzeni region (2009 to 2012) as well as its Provincial Executive Committee (PEC) member (2012 to 2015).

 On 27 July 2015, the PEC suspended Nyoni as its member pending a disciplinary process over allegations that he was part of the 'Save Mpumalanga ANC' group that was opposed to the rule of then ANC provincial chairperson and now former deputy president David Mabuza, accusing him of being a dictator and of using bogus delegates to endorse him as provincial chairperson for a third term.

 It was formed to oppose the March 2015 provincial general council (PGC) that endorsed Mabuza to stand as chairperson for a third term.
 Nyoni contested the position of provincial deputy chairperson on a lobby camp opposed to Mabuza which had Mabuza's deputy David Dube as the chairperson.

 Nyoni's camp was defeated when Mabuza's camp won at the provincial conference in December 2015, electing Mabuza unopposed as the chairperson of the Mpumalanga ANC for a third term, Violet Siwela as Mabuza's new deputy chairperson, Mandla Ndlovu as provincial secretary, deputy secretary Lindiwe Ntshalintshali and Vusi Shongwe as treasurer.
 Mabuza's re-election paved his way to go become the national deputy president at the 54th national congress that was held two years later in December 2017 in Nasrec.